Reward Gaming in Conditional Text Generation: Possible Remedies

+The fundamental problem is that errors in the reward functions, specifically the over-confident errors where low-quality outputs have high rewards, can be exploited during RL training of text generators.
+Thus, one solution is to avoid OOD states that incur such errors by restricting the policy.

+\paragraph{Restricting the policy by regularizing toward the ML solution.} A common strategy is to {regularize toward the ML solution}.
+In practice, we can interpolate RL and ML losses \citep{wu2016google}, interleave RL and ML updates \citep{lewis-etal-2017-deal,guo2018long}, or use KL-regularized RL \citep{jaques2019way, stiennon2020learning,ramamurthy2022reinforcement}.
 Here are a few potential issues.
-First, RL exploration could be important in case the reference dataset is small (and consequently, the ML solution is sub-optimal); e.g., in AgreeSum, there are not enough reference summaries due to data collection costs, but given a decent article-summary faithfulness classifier, we can discover new summaries that have high rewards.
-Similarly, in creative generation tasks like story generation and style transfer, or in code generation, there may not be a large enough reference dataset, but a reward function is often available.
+First, RL exploration could be important in case the reference dataset is small and consequently the ML solution is sub-optimal.
+In these tasks, it is often easier to verify or rate a generation than to provide a reference generation (unless we have access to a large language model).
+For example, in AgreeSum, there are not enough reference summaries due to data collection costs, but given a decent article-summary faithfulness classifier, we can discover new summaries that have high rewards.
+Similarly, in creative generation tasks like story generation and textual style transfer, or in code generation, there may not be a large enough high-quality reference dataset, but a reward function is often available.
 Second, ML solution may not be optimal even with an adequately large reference dataset; e.g., degeneracies like unreasonably short translations \citep{stahlberg-byrne-2019-nmt,kulikov2021characterizing} and repetitive generations \citep{welleck2020neural,welleck-etal-2020-consistency,chiang-chen-2021-relating} may often have high probabilities.

-Third, By relying on ML, we are optimizing toward a different objective; thus, we may need to find another automatic evaluator (instead of the proxy reward) to do hyperparameter tuning and model selection.
-Additionally, \citet{gao2022scaling} has discovered that larger coefficients for the KL penalty (for ML regularization) does not improve the frontier of the curve of the gold reward model score vs. KL divergence between the an RL-optimized model and the ML model.\footnote{See Figure 9 of \citet{gao2022scaling}.}
+By relying on ML, we are essentially optimizing toward a different objective from the reward \citep{korbak2022rl}; thus, we may need to find another automatic evaluator (instead of the proxy reward) to do hyperparameter tuning and model selection, which is difficult empirically and may require numerous tricks \citep{khalifa2021a}.\footnote{\citet{gao2022scaling} has recently discovered that larger coefficients for the KL penalty (for ML regularization) does not improve the frontier of the curve of the gold reward-model score vs. the KL divergence (between the RL-optimized model and the ML model), so the coefficients only impact gold reward's convergence speed.
+See Figure 9 of \citet{gao2022scaling}.
+Thus, tuning and empirical tricks would be crucial to the success of KL-regularized RL.} In addition, KL-regularized RL cannot enforce distributional conditions of the set of all generations \citep{khalifa2021a,santurkar2023whose}.